 The external lever lock system makes it easy to adjust them to the correct height.
 In terms of comfort, the cork hand grips felt awesome in my hands even after a ten hour day of hiking in difficult rocky high altitude alpine conditions.
 The Alpine FLZ poles are truly badass and I am excited for you to get to know them better!

 Now that you have been introduced to the basics of what makes the Black Diamond Alpine FLZ trekking poles awesome, let’s take a look at the poles in greater detail.

 Black Diamond Alpine FLZ Trekking Poles Weight

-At just over 225 grams each, I found the Alpine FLZ poles to have a good balance of weight to toughness ratio—which is very important to me.
+At just over 225 grams each, I found the Alpine FLZ poles to have a good balance of weight-to-toughness ratio—which is very important to me.

-Certainly, an aluminum trekking pole will never be as light as a carbon fiber model (carbon poles can be about 50-100 grams lighter per pole), but the difference in weight is honestly not big enough to be a deciding factor, at least for me.
+Certainly, an aluminium trekking pole will never be as light as a carbon fiber model (carbon poles can be about 50-100 grams lighter per pole), but the difference in weight is honestly not big enough to be a deciding factor, at least for me.

 When you are trekking all day long with poles in hand you are constantly using your arm muscles.
 A heavy trekking pole will certainly be felt by the end of the day.
 With every movement on the trail, your arms are absorbing the weight, so you want trekking poles that you can carry all day and don’t produce excessive arm fatigue.